FrancescoMariottini/residential-real-estate-analysis/README.md

 ## Features
 Hereby follow the project results by section.
 The related presentation, including graphs obtained through Matplotlib/Seaborn is available here.

+Everything need to be updloaded <ins>non-exhaustive</ins> Friday 23/10/20.

 ### A cleaned dataset
 The provided dataset (available here) is cleaned of: